-The Network for Open Economies and Inclusive Societies (NOEIS) – launched in 2017 by the Netherlands – consists of 20 countries committed to advancing a well-functioning open global economy while reducing excessive inequalities: Argentina, Belgium, Canada, Chile, Colombia, Costa Rica, Czech Republic, Finland, Germany, Hungary, Japan, Latvia, Luxembourg, Mexico, the Netherlands, Norway, Peru, Poland, Spain and Sweden.
+The Network for Open Economies and Inclusive Societies (NOEIS) – launched in 2017 by the Netherlands – consists of 24 countries committed to advancing a well-functioning open global economy while reducing excessive inequalities: Argentina, Austria*, Belgium, Canada, Chile, Colombia, Costa Rica, Czech Republic, Finland, Germany, Hungary, Ireland*, Japan, Latvia, Luxembourg, Mexico, the Netherlands, New Zealand*, Norway, Peru, Poland, Spain, Sweden and Turkey*.

 Read the full 2018 NOEIS Ministerial Statement